claws/txPachube/README.rst

 TriggerList Key, KeyList, User, UserList) contained in requests and responses.

 The data structures support encoding and decoding from JSON/XML formats.
-These strucutres are useful when building data to send to Pachube and alsp for processing Pachube data returned from queries.
+These strucutres are useful when building data to send to Pachube and also for processing Pachube data returned from queries.

 **txPachube is currently under development**